SoulFang-tech/macOS_theme/README.md

 http://www.mediafire.com/file/1g7mv48kf1eru7v/file
 this script is created to make your linux desktop (Gnome) look like macOS feel free to dowload use and custmize it
-PS : if you do improve this script or make any changes to it do give me your script so that other users might benifiy from it
+PS : if you do improve this script or make any changes to it please do give me your script so that other users might benifit from it and stay tuned for other DE themes